 Buy and Spend Bitcoins

 How do I buy and spend Bitcoins?
 Today there are many companies which accept Bitcoins, earlier the year we published an Infographic talking about who accepts Bitcoin for products and services.
 If you don’t fancy mining Bitcoin, you can purchase them using legal tender (in pounds, dollar, euro, etc – known as fiat currency) via a Bitcoin exchange, like Bitstamp or Coinbase.
 At the time we write this article the exchange rate was about $ 10,945, but the volatility of the currency rendered the sentence obsolete after just one hour.
 One of the core elements and Bitcoin basics is that you will need to set up a ‘Bitcoin wallet’ on your computer or phone to back up regularly to keep your coins secure until you are ready to consume them.
 The rest of the process you can read in details in the graphic below.
-Additionally, the infographic looks into all the benefits of using Bitcoins.
+Additionally, the infographic looks at all the benefits of using Bitcoins.

 5 Ways the Bubble Could Burst